veo-labs/openveo-core/docs/developers/end-to-end-tests.md

   "applications": {
-    "coreApplicationsGuest": { // Id of the application (not used) "name": "core-applications-guest", // Name of the application "scopes": [ "video" ] // List of scope ids for the application }
+    "coreApplicationsGuest": { // Id of the application (not used) "name": "core-applications-guest", // Name of the application "scopes": [ "publish-videos" ] // List of scope ids for the application }
   }
 }